-Bar chart includes funding for EPA Climate Pollution Reduction Grant in 2025, which is not included in the final proposed 2025 budget or table above.
+Includes funding for EPA Climate Pollution Reduction Grant which is not included in the table above or in the 2025 Draft Budget

 Estimated Results

 Over the life of these contracts, we expect to serve more than 20,000 priority customers, the majority of whom will be low-income households.
 This includes an estimated 5,800 natural gas customers.